 One thing I am extremely passionate about is showing couples that you do not have to leave Texas to have an epic elopement.
 Adventure weddings and elopements are not as common here and I want to help change that!
 My goal is to show you how beautiful this state really is and to essentially give Texas couples more options on their wedding day.

 Texas is one of the largest states and offers such diverse landscapes.
 West Texas and East Texas look like completely different worlds for example!
 So no matter what you fancy, Texas has something to offer you.
 Unless you are obsessed with snow...we don’t have much of that.
-I have compiled a list of seven different places you can elope in Texas, some are very specific while others are more general areas of Texas.
-I did include a lot of locations close to Austin because that’s where I am located so I am familiar with those and can offer more insight on them!
-Others I am either less familiar with or have not been in person.
-This is actually great news for you because I am dying to go and think they’d make for some really incredible elopements.
-So if you are reading through this and you find a special offer for a particular location that's because it's on my elopement wish list and you should probably jump on that before someone else does!
+So I have compiled a list of seven different places you can elope in Texas, some are very specific while others are more general areas of Texas.
+I hope that reading this blog get's you STOKED for your Texas elopement!

 1. Downtown Austin

 It’s weird, it’s Texas, the food is SO GOOD, it's the live music capital of the world and the urban landscape complements the natural so perfectly.